 OUR TAKE: Written by one of the most renowned experts on Lean Six Sigma and business improvement, this guide will help you with a practical, straightforward walkthrough of implementing an improvement culture into a company.

 Description: Implementing the Lean Six Sigma methodologies can be time-consuming and work-intensive, especially if a company isn’t familiar with it.
-John Wellwood understands the challenges involved, which is why he’s taken his over thirty years of experience and written this book.
-Geared toward business leaders looking to educate their company about Lean Six Sigma and business improvement strategies, this book can help readers identify friction points, outline a plan for success, and understand how to get every department on board with their Lean Six Sigma initiatives.GO TO BOOK
+John Wellwood understands the challenges involved, so he’s taken his over thirty years of experience and written this book.
+The book is geared toward business leaders looking to educate their company about Lean Six Sigma and business improvement strategies.
+It can help readers identify friction points, outline a plan for success, and understand how to get every department on board with their Lean Six Sigma initiatives.GO TO BOOK

 Book Title: Lean Mastery Collection: 8 Manuscripts: Lean Six Sigma, Lean Startup, Lean Enterprise, Lean Analytics, Agile Project Management, Kanban, Scrum, Kaizen

-OUR TAKE: As a collection of 8 different books, this collection presents you with a uniquely valuable and comprehensive exploration of the Lean methodology that can help you become an expert.
+OUR TAKE: As a collection of 8 different books, this collection presents a uniquely valuable and comprehensive exploration of the Lean methodology that can help you become an expert.

 Description: Readers who pick up this collection of books from writer Jeffrey Ries can expect to walk away with new depths of insight and understanding into the Lean Methodology.
 These titles are written and compiled to help professionals understand these concepts and challenge them to dive even deeper into them.
 Topics covered include Lean Six Sigma methodologies, manufacturing processes, Kanban, Lean analytics, managing startup businesses, agile project management, Scrum, the Kaizen mindset, and other subjects to help readers improve their skills and optimize the way they do business.GO TO BOOK